June 29, 2016

 What is a Standby Letter of Credit and How Are They Used?

 What is a Standby Letter of Credit?

-These types of SLOCs are often required when performing international trade or other large purchase contracts where other forms of payment protections (such as litigation in the event of non-payment) can be difficult to obtain.
+- Financial SLOCs are often required when performing international trade or other large purchase contracts under which other forms of payment protections (such as litigation in the event of non-payment) can be difficult to obtain.

 How to Obtain a Standby Letter of Credit

-Unlike a loan, the process for approval for a SLOC is much quicker, with letters often being issued within a week of all paperwork being submitted.
-Also unlike traditional loans, the bank will require a fee of between one and ten percent of the SLOC amount before issuing the letter.
+Unlike traditional loans, the bank will require a standby of letter of credit fee of between 1-10% of the SLOC amount before issuing the letter.
 This fee is usually charged per year that the letter of credit is in effect.
-If the terms of the contract are fulfilled early, you can cancel the SLOC and not incur additional charges.
+If the terms of the contract are fulfilled early, you can cancel the SLOC without incurring additional charges.

 Standby letters of credit can help establish trust with your business partners and be a powerful tool to help meet your business goals.
 Talk with your banker about how you can use a standby letter of credit for your business.
 For more information, contact a Revere Bank relationship manager by phone at 866-950-5784 or by email.

 This publication does not constitute legal, accounting or other professional advice.
 Although it is intended to be accurate, neither the publisher nor any other party assumes liability for loss or damage due to reliance on this material.
 Websites not belonging to this organization are provided for information only.
 No endorsement is implied.